Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Irritants, such as tobacco smoke or air pollution.
 These are a concern for all people with asthma.

-Special conditions, such as being ill with a cold or the flu, or certain kinds of weather.
+Special conditions.
+These include being ill with a cold or the flu, or certain kinds of weather, including changes in weather.
 These differ from person to person.

 Exercise can trigger asthma in some people.
 If exercise is one of your triggers, you can learn how to exercise safely.